Support for Troubled Marriages

 This group lists therapists with many years of training and experience in marriage and couples therapy who are dedicated to helping marriages succeed if at all possible.

 Pastoral Tele-Counseling Services

-The Pastoral Solutions Institute provides over 8000 hours/year of ongoing, Catholic-integrated counseling services via the telephone to couples, families and individuals.
+The Pastoral Solutions Institute provides over 8000 hours/year of ongoing, Catholic-integrated counseling services via the telephone to couples, families, and individuals.
 Combining insights from our Catholic faith with empirically validated psychological techniques, our counselors help clients find practical and grace-filled solutions to difficult marriage, family, and personal problems.
 Our counselors are all licensed at the highest level, have additional training in pastoral theology, and are faithful to the Magisterium.

 A weekend experience combined with a series of 6-12 post-weekend sessions over three months.
 The main emphasis of the program is on communication in marriage between husband and wife.
-There are neither group dynamics nor group discussion on the weekend.
+There are neither group dynamics nor group discussions on the weekend.

 The Third Option

 An ongoing group program for marriages.
 It combines 14 unique skill-building workshops, sharing by mentor couples who have overcome marital problems, and a support group component.
 Because it uses a “self-change” model, one spouse may come alone.

 Disclaimer: Please note that the content on this page is provided solely for your information and should not be interpreted as an official endorsement of the organizations, programs, and websites listed.
 To the best of our knowledge, the information listed here did not conflict with Catholic teaching and was accurate at the time of posting.